netdata/go.d.plugin/modules/windows/README.md

 ### Windows Exporter Options

 Some `windows_exporter` collectors are [disabled by default](https://github.com/prometheus-community/windows_exporter#collectors).
 To enable a specific collector, pass its name as an argument to the `--collectors.enabled` option.

-E.g.:

-> .\windows_exporter-0.20.0-amd64.exe --collectors.enabled "ad,iis,memory"
+See [examples](https://github.com/prometheus-community/windows_exporter#examples).

 ## Metrics